datakaveri/iudx-deployment/K8s-deployment/K8s-cluster/addons/mon-stack/README.md

 ```
 ./install.sh
 ```
-This installs the whole mon-stack - prometheus, grafana, loki and promtail.
+This installs the entire  mon-stack - prometheus, grafana, loki and promtail.